 In addition to the electronics and other equipment load that is covered by the wind generator, the largest load aboard Pandora is refrigeration and that was easily handled by the new solar panels.
 I was surprised to learn that solar panels loose efficiency each year and in my case, the four older 80w panels were probably down to about 40 watts each so replacing them has made a huge difference.

-The amazing thing was that on passage, once we hit the trade winds, the batteries were fully charged each day and never went below 84% of full at any point during the last 600 miles on our way to Antigua.
+The amazing thing was that on passage, once we hit the trade winds, the boat batteries were fully charged each day and never went below 84% of full at any point during the last 600 miles on our way to Antigua.
 Amazing and way beyond what I had expected from the upgraded system.
 No more daily running of the engine unless there isn’t enough wind.

 I had heard that lithium batteries take a charge much faster than traditional batteries but to see this happen in the “real world” was impressive.